Siddhesh-Agarwal/blog/cm5jaf4s3000409jsc0vxfshl.md

 The main point is simple: paradigms are not solutions; they are ways to understand problems.
 Sticking to one paradigm as the "right" way limits creativity and hides the real goal of programming, which is to solve problems effectively.
 By shifting focus to data flow:

-1. **Clarity Improves**: Your understanding of the problem should align with its true nature, rather than being influenced by the peculiarities of established paradigms.
+1. **Clarity Improves**: Your understanding of the problem should align with its true nature rather than being influenced by the peculiarities of established paradigms.

 2. **Flexibility Increases**: You can take a hybrid approach by incorporating the best ideas from various paradigms.